Gibibit/RandomExtensions/README.md

 - `NextRotation` generates a random rotation Matrix
 - `NextColor` generates random Colors
 - `NextChar` and `NextString` generate random characters and strings
+- Create `Distribution`s which return random values in the frequencies that you desire.

 **Need more Random?
 More *specific* Random?**